 So you’ve got an alumni audience you want to target with a Facebook ad.
 Maybe you’ve got a solid clicks-to-website ad planned, or you’re looking to start a conversation with a page post engagement ad.
-Maybe you’re even encouraging registration to an event by trying out a lead generation ad.
+Maybe you’ve got a solid clicks-to-website ad planned, or you’re looking to start a conversation with a page post-engagement ad.
 (If that was all Greek to you, I recommend reading my last post.)

 Once you’ve built the ad itself, the real fun comes at the ad-set level.
+What are Facebook ad-sets?
 As a quick refresher for those who haven’t spent much time exploring Facebook’s Ads Manager or Power Editor, every Facebook ad you run consists of:

-2. At least one ad set: Defined by the scheduling, population targeting, and bid amount.
+- At least one ad set: Defined by the Facebook ad set scheduling, population targeting, and bid amount.

 The ad level is self-explanatory: write some text, add a picture, and insert a link.
 The campaign level is also relatively simple once you understand the basic types of ads.